 Higher Education is rapidly changing, as is the nature of our students.
 No longer can we assume that the majority will have come straight from school with very specific qualifications.
 We must expect that students will have very different starting knowledge bases and our teaching has to be inclusive.
 Thus it is important to understand what your students are expecting at the start (they may have different perceptions of what is expected in Higher Education or of what learning the title of your module reflects).
-It is also critical to manage student expectations of what is expected of them and what can be expected of the course team.
-Explain how the course/module operates, how they are expected to engage online between face to face sessions and how learning occurs in your disciplinary field.
+It is also critical to managing student expectations of what is expected of them and what can be expected of the course team.
+Explain how the course/module operates, how they are expected to engage online between face-to-face sessions, and how learning occurs in your disciplinary field.
 Do not assume prior knowledge so that your practice is inclusive.

 Teaching in Higher Education

-A one hour scheduled session does NOT mean one hour of delivering content.
+A one-hour scheduled session does NOT mean one hour of delivering content.
 Staff often make the mistake of believing they have to ‘tell students everything they need to know’.
 This just encourages memorisation.
-The UWL pedagogy considers learning on a week by week basis which means that the face to face time is only part of the 40 hours of learning per week a full-time student is expected to undertake.
-Face to face sessions should focus on the core concepts of the subject, the things that students find difficult to understand.
+The UWL pedagogy considers learning on a week-by-week basis which means that the face-to-face time is only part of the 40 hours of learning per week a full-time student is expected to undertake.
+Face-to-face sessions should focus on the core concepts of the subject, the things that students find difficult to understand.
 This means you can take time for questioning and discussion to ensure they do fully comprehend these concepts and then encourage them to develop their understanding and knowledge further through scaffolded activities using the VLE.
 Remember you are speaking to an audience of learners who need to assimilate information and create new knowledge and understanding, this is why the UWL pedagogy is based on active learning.